cbtham/botsays/README.md

     _Committing changes to the local Git repository_

 1. Use Visual Studio Code's **View -> Integrated Terminal** command to open an integrated terminal window.
-Execute the following command in the integrated terminal, replacing "BOT_APP_NAME" in two places with the name of the Bot Service you entered in [Exercise 1](#Exercise1), Step 3.
+Execute the following command in the integrated terminal, replacing "BOT_APP_NAME" in three places with the name of the Bot Service you entered in [Exercise 1](#Exercise1), Step 3.

 	```
-	git remote add qnafactbot https://BOT_APP_NAME.scm.azurewebsites.net:443/BOT_APP_NAME.git
+	git remote add BOT_APP_NAME https://BOT_APP_NAME.scm.azurewebsites.net:443/BOT_APP_NAME.git
 	```

 1. Select **Command Palette** from the **View** menu to open Visual Studio Code's command palette.
 Then type "git pub" into the command palette and select **Git: Publish** to publish the bot code to Azure.